Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 4. They Ruin Your Body’s Natural Metabolism

-Fad diets often dictate you how much to eat and when to eat, which goes against your body’s natural eating pattern.
+Fad diets often dictate how much to eat and when to eat, which goes against your body’s natural eating pattern.

 Our bodies are aware when we need to eat and when we have had enough.
 While fad diets may give you temporary results, there are long-term implications that can affect your health permanently.